algomo/knowledge-base/docs/docs/widgets/Web Analytics.md

 #### I don't see any events in Google Analytics

-Make sure you've enabled the Google Analytics tracking option in the widget settings.
+Make sure you've enabled the Google Analytics tracking option in the widget settings and the Algomo widget installed on your website.

 Keep in mind that it can take up to 24 hours for events to appear in Google Analytics.